-We currently intend to use all or a portion of the net proceeds of this offering and the concurrent offering of senior note units, if any, together with existing cash and cash equivalents, to ramp up startup production and sales at the Agri-Energy Facility.
-We may also use a portion of the net proceeds of this offering and the concurrent offering of senior note units, if any, to fund working capital and other general corporate purposes, which may include paying off certain of our long-term debt obligations and expenses associated with litigation.
+We currently intend to use all or a portion of the net proceeds of this offering, together with existing cash and cash equivalents, to ramp up startup production and sales at the Agri-Energy Facility.
+We also intend to use a portion of the net proceeds of this offering to repay \$5.1 million in outstanding long-term debt obligations under our loan agreement with TriplePoint, which bear interest at a rate equal to 13% and mature on September 1, 2014, and may also use a portion of the net proceeds of this offering to fund working capital and other general corporate purposes, which may include paying down additional long-term debt obligations and expenses associated with litigation.

-As of the date of this prospectus supplement, we cannot specify with certainty all of the particular uses of the proceeds from this offering and the concurrent offering of senior note units, if any.
+As of the date of this prospectus supplement, we cannot specify with certainty all of the particular uses of the proceeds from this offering.
 Accordingly, we will retain broad discretion over the use of such proceeds.
-Pending the use of the net proceeds from this offering and the concurrent offering of senior note units, if any, as described above, we intend to invest the net proceeds in demand deposit accounts.
+Pending the use of the net proceeds from this offering, as described above, we intend to invest the net proceeds in demand deposit accounts.